carlos-molina/contraval/README.md

 abstractions ranging from high level normative statements to execution code, such as Ethereum EVM bytecode.
 Each model is liable to errors that correspond to its level of abstraction.

-For example, example, a design time model is liable to errors included in the contractual clauses: conflicting clauses, duplicated clauses, missing clauses and so on.
+**Design time models:** a design time model is liable to errors included in the contractual clauses: conflicting clauses, duplicated clauses, missing clauses and so on.
 See for example,
 [Model Checking Correctness Properties of a Middleware Service for Contract Compliance, Carlos Molina-Jimenez, et.al.](http://delivery.acm.org/10.1145/1660000/1657758/p13-molina-jimenez.pdf "model checking paper").

-Likewise, an implementation
-model (for example, in Solidity) is liable to errors related to the Solidity language, sucha as reentrancy, unchecked send, integer overflow, and so on.
-See for example,
-[ZEUS: Analyzing Safety of Smart Contracts, Sukrit at. al.](http://wp.internetsociety.org/ndss/wp-content/uploads/sites/25/2018/02/ndss2018_09-1_Kalra_paper.pdf "ZEUS paper").
+**Implementation time models:** an implementation time model is liable to errors related to the implementation language and to the mapping that programmer implements to convert the abstract model of the smart contract into executable code.
+The programmer needs skill to interprete the abstract model of the smart contract correctly and to map accurately.
+For example, smart contracts implemented in Solidity language are known to be at risk of being afflicted by reentrancy, unchecked send, integer overflow, and other language related errors.
+See for example, [ZEUS: Analyzing Safety of Smart Contracts, Sukrit at. al.](http://wp.internetsociety.org/ndss/wp-content/uploads/sites/25/2018/02/ndss2018_09-1_Kalra_paper.pdf "ZEUS paper").